anishpc/tech-obsidian/spring-boot/Spring Externalized Configuration.md

 - The `EnvironmentPostProcessor` interface allows you to manipulate the `Environment` before the application starts.
 - [Spring Boot-CustomizeEnvironment-Before-AppContext](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#howto-customize-the-environment-or-application-context)

+## Actuator Check
+- if actuator is enabled then the properties can be checked at `localhost:8080/configprops`

 ## Type Safe Configuration Properties
 - using `@Value("{property}"` can be cumbersome if working with multiple properties or data is hierarchical in nature
 - strongly typed beans can be used to govern and validate the configuration